MintyOrb/writing/the_most_astounding_evidence_in_cosmology_-_the_cmb.md

 The CMBR represents a critical point in the universes history- when it cooled enough to go through a phase change.

-This change is exactly like the phase changes we're already familiar with, freezing, boiling, condensing…
+This change is exactly like the phase changes we're already familiar with, freezing, boiling, condensing...

 Just like lowering the temperature of a gas turns it into a liquid, 380,000 years after the big bang, the universe cooled enough to turn from a plasma into a gas.